top of page

 We are the spoke of a collaborative research hub that include experts from leading health care institutions around the world.

-Aligning Clinical Treatment Strategies with Value and Equity to Improve Health Care Performance
+Aligning Clinical Diagnostic and Treatment Strategies with Conventional and Distributional Value to Improve Health Care Performance

 The US continues to rank #1/11 in health care spending and #11/11 in healthcare performance.
 We consistently pay more for less health.
-The Goshua Lab fuses state-of-the-art in quantitative decision science with clinical expertise to address this value lost, with a particular focus on rare hematologic-oncologic diseases.
-Our analytic lens includes both conventional value (i.e., cost-benefit) and equity-informed analyses to inform stakeholders’ decision-making on resource allocation in health care.
+The Goshua Lab fuses state-of-the-art in quantitative decision science with clinical expertise to address this value lost, with a particular focus on hematologic-oncologic diseases.
+Our analytic lens includes both conventional value (i.e., cost-benefit) and distributional impact (i.e., socioeconomic status, geographic region) analyses to inform stakeholders’ decision-making on resource allocation in health care.

 Our Work